 This will help you be prepared for any additional or hidden charges and fees that may come your way.

-It may seem unwise or self-destructive even to get a remortgage or to release equity from your current property to purchase a second one.
+It may seem unwise to get a remortgage or to release equity from your current property to purchase a second one.